 If you believe you have a grievance, you must contact the grievance chair in a timely fashion.
 Grievances concerning disciplinary action against faculty must be filed within fifteen days.
-Other grievances have a sixty-day deadline, though grievances that involve work assignments go on a fast track, because they need to be resolved quickly before the contested assignment would go into force.
+Other grievances have a 45-day deadline, though grievances that involve work assignments go on a fast track, because they need to be resolved quickly before the contested assignment would go into force.

 Can UFF help me if I have a legitimate problem with my supervisor or another administrator that is not technically a grievance?